top of page

 Myers-Briggs Type Indicator (MBTI®)

-MBTI® does not measure capability.
+The MBTI® personality assessment does not measure capability.

 What the MBTI® Framework Measures